DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 But understanding them as fundamentally different things is essential, because it bifurcates and clarifies the primary challenge for leaders: understanding the implication that demographic variety has on business performance, and creating an environment that invites the full spectrum of employee perspectives and maximizes them.

 #### 2.1 Combat unconscious bias
 Unconscious biases are shortcuts our brains take in processing information.
 We are all guilty of bias.
-Research has shown we receive 11 million bits of information every moment and we can only consiously process 40 bits of information.
-This means 99,999996% of the information we receive is processed unconsiously.
+Unconscious biases are learned and deeply ingrained stereotypes about other people based on traits like gender, social class, race, and height and weight.
+These hidden judgments can extend to a person’s educational level, disability, sexuality, accent, social status, and job title.
+While unconscious biases are automatic and unintentional, they can influence behavior.

 **Useful resoruces**
 * [Unconscious Bias @ work](https://www.youtube.com/watch?v=nLjFTHTgEVU) by Dr. Brian Welle, Director of Peeple Analytics at Google